livebook-dev/livebook/docs/cluster_notebook.md

 export RELEASE_NODE="${FLY_APP_NAME}-${FLY_IMAGE_REF##*-}@${FLY_PRIVATE_IP}"
 ```

-We can create a simple module that will use Fly's API to get that, and use that module inside our notebook.
+We can write a module that will use Fly's API to discover the node name, and use that module inside our notebook.

 First, go to your Fly account, and generate an API token.
-Save that inside a Livebook secret of of Teams organization using the name `FLY_TOKEN`.
+Second, get the name of your Fly app.
+Now, save both of those values inside Livebook secrets of your Teams organization using the following names:

+- `FLY_TOKEN`
+- `FLY_APP`

-Now, copy the following module to your notebook:
+Now, copy the module below to your notebook:

 ```elixir
 defmodule Fly do